influxdata/awesome/docs/part-2/querying-and-data-transformations.md

 </table>

-The following query would return two tables with the sum for all the points in the series within a 90 min window:
+The _time column has been removed because the window() function doesn't affect the values of the _time column.
+It only affects the values of the _start and _stop columns.
+The window() function calculates windows of time based of the duration specified with the `period` or `every` parameter and groups the records based on the bounds of that window period.
+The following query would return one table with the sum for all the points in the series within a 90 min window:

 ```js